Which court should I go to?

 Representatives of the people

 In a Czech court, you are guaranteed not to be asked whether the jury has reached a verdict of guilty or not guilty.
 However, even lay people can be represented in our system as the aforementioned jurors.
-They sit in the robes alongside the professional judge, the president of the chamber, in some cases at the first stage of decision-making.
+They sit in the robes alongside the professional judge, the president of the chamber, in some cases at the first instance of decision-making.
 They attend all criminal trials before the district court and the county court when they are sitting as a court of first instance and dealing with a crime whose lower limit of punishment is five years or more.
 In civil court proceedings, the panel with the participation of the presiding judges decides only in proceedings before the district court in labour matters.

 Only a judge (including a presiding judge) who is not disqualified from hearing the case and who is capable of making an independent, impartial and fair decision may decide individual legal cases.
 A judge is disqualified if, having regard to his or her relationship to the case, the parties or their representatives, there is reason to suspect that he or she is biased.
 In doing so, he may either inform the parties himself that he is disqualified or the superior court may decide on his disqualification on the basis of an objection by a party.